Optimal Transport Kernels for Sequential and Parallel Neural Architecture Search: Neural Architecture Search with Gaussian Process and k-DPP

 We can utilize the GP predictive mean $\mu(\cdot)$ in Eq. (\ref{eq:GPmean}) to estimate the quality for any unknown architecture $q_i$ defined in Eq. (\ref{eq:kdpp_quality}).
 Then, we construct the covariance (kernel) matrix over the test candidates for selection by rewriting Eq. (\ref{eq:kdpp_quality}) as

-$\forall \bx_i,\bx_j \in \mathcal{P}_t$ where $\mu(\bx_i)$ and $\sigma(\bx_i,\bx_j)$ are the GP predictive mean and variance defined in Eqs. (\ref{eq:GPmean},\ref{eq:GPvar}).
-Each term in Eq. (\ref{eq:kdpp_quality_gp}) are naturally in range $[0,1]$, thus it balances between diversity and quality.
+for all $\bx_i,\bx_j \in \mathcal{P}_t$ where $\mu(\bx_i)$ and $\sigma(\bx_i,\bx_j)$ are the GP predictive mean and variance defined in Eqs. (\ref{eq:GPmean}, \ref{eq:GPvar}).
 Finally, we sample $B$ architectures from the covariance matrix $\bK_{\mathcal{P}_t}$ which encodes both the diversity (exploration) and high-utility (exploitation).
 The sampling algorithm requires precomputing the eigenvalues \cite{Kulesza_2011kDPP}.
-Sampling from a k-DPP requires $\mathcal{O}(N B^2)$ time overall where $B$ is the batch size.

-\paragraph{Advantages.} The connection between GP and k-DPP allows us to directly sample diverse and high-quality samples from the GP posterior.
+Sampling from a k-DPP requires $\mathcal{O}(N B^2)$ time overall where $B$ is the batch size. \paragraph{Advantages.} The connection between GP and k-DPP allows us to directly sample diverse and high-quality samples from the GP posterior.
 This leads to the key advantage that we can \textit{optimally} sample a batch of candidates without the need of greedy selection.
 On the other hand, the existing batch BO approaches rely either on greedy strategy \cite{Contal_2013Parallel,Desautels_2014Parallelizing,Gonzalez_2015Batch} to sequentially select the points in a batch or independent sampling \cite{falkner2018bohb,Hernandez_2017Parallel}.
 The greedy algorithm is non-optimal and the independent sampling approaches can not fully utilize the information across points in a batch.

-We note that our k-DPP above is related to \cite{Kathuria_NIPS2016Batched}, but different from two perspectives that \cite{Kathuria_NIPS2016Batched} considers k-DPP for batch BO in the (i) continuous setting and (ii) using pure exploration (without quality).
-We will consider this as the baseline in the experiment.
+We note that our k-DPP above is related to \cite{Kathuria_NIPS2016Batched}, but different from two perspectives that \citet{Kathuria_NIPS2016Batched} considers k-DPP for batch BO (i) in the continuous setting and (ii) using pure exploration (without quality).
+We will consider this as the baseline in our experiments.